Alek Skarlatos: International recognition

-Film
+Media career

+In June 2016, Skarlatos made his film debut as himself in Range 15.
+In October 2016, it was announced that Skarlatos, Spencer Stone and Anthony Sadler would make an appearance on Who Wants to Be a Millionaire as a part of the show's special "Hometown Heroes" week which would premiere on October 31, 2016.
+Skarlatos was a competitor in season 21 of Dancing with the Stars.
+He was partnered with professional dancer Lindsay Arnold.
+He said that he was inspired to participate on the show by Noah Galloway, a soldier who was on the previous season of the series.
+Skarlatos and Arnold made it to the finals of the show and finished in third place.
 In July 2017, it was announced that Clint Eastwood would direct the upcoming biographical film titled after Stone, Skarlatos and Sadler's memoir, starring them, along with actresses Jenna Fischer and Judy Greer.
 Filming began on July 11, 2017.
-The film was released in the United States on February 9, 2018.
-The film received a score of 23% on Rotten Tomatoes, a review aggregation website.
+The film was released in the United States on February 9, 2018 and received a score of 23% on Rotten Tomatoes, a review aggregation website.

-Political campaigns
+Politics

+Defeats

-Skarlatos ran for Douglas County Commissioner in his home state of Oregon in the 2018 midterm elections, but he lost to businessman Tom Kress.
-Skarlatos said on election night that his opponent's 2% lead made the race still incredibly close, continuing, "We have a lot of great people and I think we're going to have a better response from the exterior of the county, so I'm still very optimistic."
-He wasn't surprised by Kress's lead, saying, "He's outspending us by 2 to 1 and took his campaign really negative."
+Skarlatos first ran for Douglas County Commissioner in his home state of Oregon in the 2018 midterm elections, but he lost to businessman Tom Kress.

-2020 U.S. House campaign

 In 2019, Skarlatos announced that he was running as a candidate in the 2020 elections to represent Oregon's 4th congressional district in the United States House of Representatives as a Republican.
 Skarlatos won the Republican primary, on May 19, 2020, defeating Nelson Ijih with 86% of the vote.
 Skarlatos lost the general election to incumbent Democratic congressman Peter DeFazio in the 2020 November general election, finishing with 46.2% of the vote against DeFazio's 51.5%.
-By several weeks before the election, Skarlatos had outraised his opponent by about $500,000, mostly from smaller independent individual donations plus larger individual donations, with DeFazio raising more PAC money.
+Skarlatos outraised his opponent by about $500,000, mostly from individual donations, with DeFazio raising more PAC money.